Skip to content

 • Add the Laminar flow - Heat fluid coupling Thermal fluid.

-• As Heat fluid target, select the water region (volume 3).
+• As Heat solid target, select the aluminium region.

 • Add Constraint.